aiyengar2/k8s-docs/README.md

-# rancher-docs
+# k8s-docs

-A repository containing documentation about various Rancher concepts.
+A repository containing documentation about various Kubernetes concepts.

 Please see the [`docs/`](./docs) directory.